 I got overwhelmed.

 So I took several quizzes about personality and jobs.
-The results usually defined that I have an artistic personalities, that I love expressing myself and craving the freedom to unleash the creativity; that I should be on the creative side, and that I SHOULD BE a writer.
+The results usually defined that I have an artistic personalities, that I love expressing myself and craving for freedom to unleash the creativity; that I should be on the creative side, and that I SHOULD BE a writer.
 As much as I wanted to deny the facts, I ended up procrastinating.
 I stopped writing for weeks.
 Perseverance wasn’t my greatest strength either.
 I felt like giving up and explore other fields.

 In most cases, I find that whenever I wanted to escape from writing, there will be someone that came to me and said: